bimdata/documentation-old/doc_sphinx/viewer/utils.rst

     this.$utils.getterIWantToAccess(someParameter);

-Here is a list of all the getters :
+Here is a list of all the getters:

 .. code-block:: javascript